rclone/rclone/docs/content/docs.md

 rclone has 4 levels of logging, `Error`, `Notice`, `Info` and `Debug`.

-By default rclone logs to standard error.
+By default, rclone logs to standard error.
 This means you can redirect standard error and still see the normal output of rclone commands (eg `rclone ls`).

-By default rclone will produce `Error` and `Notice` level messages.
+By default, rclone will produce `Error` and `Notice` level messages.

 If you use the `-q` flag, rclone will only produce `Error` messages.